-PIKA applies a trip classification in its trip schedule to indicate the expected skills/degree of difficulty (1-4) and the distance involved and physical effort necessary (A-D) for a PIKA trip.
+PIKA applies a trip classification in its trips to indicate the expected skills/degree of difficulty (1-4) and the distance involved and physical effort necessary (A-D) for the trip.

 A trip classification is set by the most difficult and most strenuous part of the trip.
 It does not take into account changes in sea conditions or weather which may change the trip classification unexpectedly.

-Don’t overestimate your paddling skills; if you are unsure, get out on less strenuous (and less risky) paddles until you’re comfortable and have enough skills and stamina to do the higher classification paddles.
+Don’t overestimate your paddling skills; if you are unsure, get out on less strenuous (and less risky) trips until you’re comfortable and have enough skills and stamina to do the higher classification trips.

 Tips for new members

-We have a few tips for new members – this is mailed to all new members, but is a good reminder for everyone!
+We have a few tips for new members – this is mailed to all new members – but it’s a good reminder for everyone!
 PIKA Paddler Guidelines includes all the “basics” for any paddler with PIKA.